MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/FinancialServices/RetailBankingCoreDataModel/Fi_standingorder.md

 # FI standing order in RetailBankingCoreDataModel(FIStandingOrder)

-An instruction order from an account holder for a set amount of money to be removed from an account at regular intervals and paid to or transferred to another account\.
+An instruction order from an account holder for a set amount of money to be removed from an account at regular intervals and paid to or transferred to another account.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/FinancialServices/RetailBankingCoreDataModel/Fi_standingorder.cdm.json" target="_blank">GitHub</a>.